Required Courses for the MA/TESOL Program (30 credits)

 This course examines how communication in ESL education shapes relationships with non-members and members of a community.
-In particular, it will examine how the control of communication in education affects cognitive, social-cultural, affective, and linguistic development in both mainstream and ESOL classrooms.
-Theories studied in this course will help build an understanding of how to observe and analyze the effects of communication patterns on learning opportunities for ESOL students, as well as issues pertaining to English as a global language, with its multiple uses and contexts.
+In particular, it will examine how the control of communication in education affects cognitive, social-cultural, affective, and linguistic development in both mainstream and ELL classrooms.
+Theories studied in this course will help build an understanding of how to observe and analyze the effects of communication patterns on learning opportunities for ELL students, as well as issues pertaining to English as a global language, with its multiple uses and contexts.

 *MTSL 408/508 Principles of Second Language Acquisition (3 Credits)

 Examines major theoretical concepts in the field, such as input and interaction, language learner strategies and routines, negotiating meaning, L2 motivation and investment, and linguistic, cognitive and social developmental processes within sociocultural contexts.

 *MTSL 514/EDTE 566 Literacy and English Language Learners (3 credits)